-"(7) Exempt Compounds
+(7) Exempt Compounds

-A person shall not manufacture, sell, offer for sale, distribute for use in the District, or apply any marine or pleasure craft coating which contains any Group II Exempt Compounds listed in Rule 102 in quantities greater than 0.1 percent by weight.
-This provision does not apply to cyclic, branched, or linear, completely methylated siloxanes (VMS)."
+A person shall not manufacture, sell, offer for sale, distribute for use in the SCAQMD jurisdiction, or apply any marine or pleasure craft coating which contains any Group II Exempt Compounds listed in Rule 102 in quantities greater than 0.1 percent by weight.
+Cyclic, branched, or linear, completely methylated siloxanes (VMS) are not subject to this provision."

-Paragraph (d)(7) - Carcinogenic Materials
+Paragraph (d)(8) - Carcinogenic Materials